thtTNT/NekoTogether/README.md

 ## Contribution
 Welcome any developer to join our project, There are two ways to contribute code to this project.
 - easier way, fork this project and do some change and create a pull request.
 We will check the code as soon as possible.
 - Join NekoIT studio is highly recommended.
-We need developer with passion to developer this or more open-source software to improve out programing community.
+We need developer with passion to develop this or more open-source software to improve programing community.